 Bitcoin in the real world

-Finally, we’ll make a date with The Man to discuss rules, regulation, and taxation of Bitcoin across the world.
+Finally, we’ll make a date with The Man to discuss the rules, regulations, and taxation of Bitcoin across the world.

 Paying with Bitcoin online is usually very straightforward.
-Retailers will either provide a wallet address, a QR code, or route you to a payment server.
+Retailers will either provide a wallet address or a QR code or route you to a payment server.
 Popular Bitcoin payment services include BitPay, CoinGate, Flexa, and Coinbase.
 Paypal has recently started to support Bitcoin payments for customers in the U.S., with the exception of Hawaii residents.
 1

-Payment processors generally comply with KYC regulation, and demand that users create an account and submit documentation.
+Payment processors generally comply with KYC regulations and demand that users create an account and submit documentation.
 If you’re looking for a more anonymous experience, stick to P2P transactions.

 Plenty of retailers accept direct Bitcoin payments.
 We’ve included a non-exhaustive list below:

 - House: Bithomme, cryptocurrency REITs

 - VPNs: NordVPN, Surfshark, ExpressVPN, Cyberghost and ProtonVPN